robintrayler/SIELO_procedures/costech_EA/starting_costech_run.md

 * Let the peak center finish and record the readout in the *Instrument Run Log.*

 ### Start Sequence

-* Double check that the Costech 4010 is in `work` mode and is ready.
+* Double check that:
+- [ ] the Costech 4010 is in `work` mode and is ready.
     * All three lights on the front should be green
-    * There should be no red or blank lights
+    * There should be no red or blank lights.
+    *
-* Double check that the sequence is complete.
+- [ ] The sequence is complete.
     * `Identifier 1`, `Identifier 2`, `Amount`, and `Method` columns are correct.
     * Save `Options` are set correctly.
-* Double check that the *Instrument Run Log* is filled out completely.
+- [ ] The *Instrument Run Log* is filled out completely.
     * All columns should have a value.
+- [ ] The Zeroblank autosampler Isolation Valve is open.
+    * You should be able to see the glowing hot column through the window on the top of the Zeroblank autosampler.
+    * **If the valve is left closed you will lose all your samples!**

 * Open the sequence file you created when [Setting up a Costech 4010 Isodat Sequence](../isodat/isodat_sequence.md).
 * Highlight all rows by clicking on the `Row` column header in the upper left of the sequence.
 * Click the green `Start` button.